GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Includes somewhat special vision of divine and Kardashev Scale
     - Audio narration available in English only, separated into Poem and Appendices
     - The collection of appendices reflects a journey of thought and includes:
-      - Steps on achieving the `impossible dream`
+      - Steps on achieving the `impossible dream` of space exploration (currently rather distant future)
-      - Celestial illusion of angelic Moon
+      - Celestial illusion of angelic Moon and human perspective of it
       - Idea of repurposing the International Space Station (ISS)
       - Down-to-earth contemplation:
         - Preservation of Earth as primary goal